-No adverse environmental effect were recorded as a result if Intergroup Ltd's activities at this site.
+Objectionable adverse environmental effects were recorded as a result if Intergroup Ltd's activities at this site on one occasion.
+These effects were temporary and resolved within the monitoring period and no ongoing effect on the environment are likely.

-A tabular summary of Intergroup Ltd's compliance record for the year under review is set out in Table 12.
+A tabular summary of Intergroup Ltd's compliance record for the year under review is set out in Table 16.

-Table 12 Summary of performance for consent 7468-1, Intergroup Ltd's discharge of emissions to air
+Table 16 Summary of performance for consent 7468-1, Intergroup Ltd's discharge of emissions to air